usawco/wallpaper/README.md

 ```

+### Windows
+* Create NODE_HOME environment variable
+* Add %NODE_HOME% to the PATH variable

 # Usage Notes
-The same three files are created in the /tmp directory each time the shell script (wallpaper.sh) is run.
+The same three files are created in the /tmp directory each time the shell script (wallpaper.sh | .bat) is run.

 ```
 $ ls -l /tmp/wallpaper* /tmp/convert*